grnet/synnefo/docs/admin-guide.rst

 `AMQP_HOSTS` setting.
 Each time a Synnefo component needs to connect to RabbitMQ, one of these nodes is chosen in a random way.
 The client that Synnefo uses to connect to RabbitMQ, handles connection failures transparently and tries to reconnect to a different node.
-As long as one of these nodes are up and running, functionality of Synnefo should not be downgraded by the RabbitMQ node failures.
+As long as one of these nodes is up and running, functionality of Synnefo should not be downgraded by the RabbitMQ node failures.